Asma-Shoukat/Asma-Shoukat/README.md

 ## About Me

 I am an aspiring AI engineer with a strong interest in Artificial Intelligence and Machine Learning.
 Currently pursuing my bachelor's degree in AI, I am building a solid foundation in programming, data structures, and algorithmic problem-solving.
-I enjoy exploring how intelligent systems can be designed to solve real-world problems efficiently.
+Passinate about exploring how intelligent systems can be designed to solve real-world problems efficiently.

 My areas of interest include machine learning, data analysis, and software development.
 I am continuously learning and working on projects that enhance my practical understanding of AI concepts — including model development, data handling, and system design.